zeditor01/cdc_examples/C001_environment.md

 ## About these Worked Examples

+The raison d'etre for these articles is to provide an illustration of a simple implementation of CDC solutions between mainframe sources and cloud/midrange targets.

-The raison d'etre for these articles is to bridge the collaboration gaps that exist between mainframe, midrange and cloud teams in Enterprises today.
+A secondary purpose is to bridge the collaboration gaps that exist between mainframe, midrange and cloud teams in Enterprises today.
 * Much of the core business data is created and maintained on mainframe systems.
 * Cloud and midrange systems want to consume that data for purposes like digital integration hubs.
 * Enterprises typically have separate operations and development teams for these platforms, who don't have a common set of verbs and nouns.

 It is assumed that the reader understands the scope of IBM InfoSphere CDC solutions, and is considering implementation.

-The worked examples serve as an illustration of a simple implementation of CDC solutions between mainframe sources and cloud/midrange targets.

 These worked examples are <b>categorically not</b> a substitute for the official IBM
 documentation: <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=change-data-capture-cdc-replication">IBM CDC knowledge centre</a>

 The author of these documents has found the knowledge center to be a very comprehensive and accurate source of information for all CDC software products.
-However, the author sometimes struggled to see the wood for the trees as he followed the extensive documentation, and felt that some worked examples would have been helpful to visualise the something similar to the end point he sought, and the journey to get there.
-The result was the series of documents linked at the top of this page.
+However, sometimes the documentation can seem like a collection of lego bricks without a picture of the finished model.
+Hopefully these articles can serve as the the visualisation of the end point, to make the planning and building phases a little easier.

 ### Target Audience
 These documents are aimed at two groups of people: